PREVENTION AND TREATMENT OF MISCONDUCT OF A JESUIT OF THE JAPAN PROVINCE

-10. Relation with the Diocese
+17. Relation with the Diocese

 If a Jesuit accused of involvement in sexual harassment is engaged in some work assigned by the Bishop, the Representative of the Society of Jesus or some local Superior designated by him should inform the Bishop immediately.

-11. Prevention of Recurring Offenses
+18. Prevention of Recurring Offenses

-When there is possibility of undesirable aftereffects or recurring offenses, the Prevention Committee, having taken steps to remove the offender from his duties and to prevent him from associating with the victim, will prescribe participation in a suitable recovery program and take needed and suitable measures to control undesirable aftereffects and hinder recurring harassment.
+When there is possibility of undesirable aftereffects or recurring offenses, the HPT Committee, having taken steps to remove the offender from his duties and to prevent him from associating with the victim, will prescribe participation in a suitable recovery program and take needed and suitable measures to control undesirable aftereffects and hinder recurring harassment.

-12. Measures to Prevent Aftereffects and Deal with Offenders
+19. Measures to Prevent Aftereffects and Deal with Offenders

 (2) The Representative of the Society of Jesus and the Director of an institution where a Jesuit is

 ① Behavior which revenges or hints at revenging, slanders, or derides someone who has filed a

 ② Behavior which by spreading rumors offends the human rights of privacy and reputation of

 ③ Behavior which threatens or harasses members of the Prevention Committee.

-14. Seminars and Information concerning Sexual Harassment
+21. Seminars and Information concerning Harassment

-15. The Efficacy of these Guidelines
+22. The Efficacy of these Guidelines

 These Guidelines do not take precedence over any laws, or any regulations of the various school corporations, or any regulations of other institutions affiliated with the Society of Jesus.

-16．Revision of these Guidelines
+23. Revision of these Guidelines